eddiesholl/ag-frontend/PROJECT.md

 Before I started with raw html elements, I thought I should drop in a component library, so I could include it from the start.
 I've heard good things about tailwind but never had a chance to really try it out, I landed on [flowbite](https://flowbite.com/react/) from Figma as a set of tools to try out.

+UPDATE: OK after getting through most functionality, I've found this unnecessary.
+I've removed it from the project.
+I'm just using some tailwind utilities for styling, and don't need any external components.

 ## Project readiness checklist

 - [ ] `npm start` runs cleanly